Default CDM Mapping

 Company attribute set appropriately.
 See Multitenancy for details.

 One of the main features of BMC Atrium CMDB is to indicate the way that one CI impacts another.
 Versions of BMC Atrium CMDB prior to 7.6.03 represent impact using a specific relationship, BMC_Impact.
 With those CMDB versions, BMC Discovery is responsible for creating and maintaining the BMC_Impact relationships.
-In later CMDB versions, the BMC_Impact relationship has been deprecated, and impact is now indicated with the
+In modern CMDB versions, the BMC_Impact relationship has been deprecated, and impact is now indicated with the

 HasImpact attribute on all other relationship classes.

-In BMC Discovery version 11, you can no longer specify the "CMDB 7.6.03 and later with Impact relationships" data model from the UI.
+In BMC Discovery you can no longer specify the "CMDB 7.6.03 and later with Impact relationships" data model from the UI.
 The only situation in which "CMDB 7.6.03 and later with Impact relationships" data model is required is with BMC Service Impact Manager (SIM) version 7.4.
 Ideally you should upgrade to a current version of BMC Proactive Performance Manager.
 If you must use SIM 7.4, contact Customer Support for advice.

 SIM version 7.4 is incompatible with the representation of impact as an attribute, so if SIM is used with CMDB version 7.6.03 or later, Discovery must be configured with the "CMDB 7.6.03 and later with Impact relationships" data model.
 In that case, Discovery will ask the CMDB to create BMC_Impact relationships, but the deprecation mechanism will translate them into